cohorte/cohorte.github.io/docs/1.x/tutorials/getting-started/index.md

 </p>
 </div>

- * To stop COHORTE, type the `quit` command on the terminal.
+To stop COHORTE, type `quit` command on the terminal.

 <hr/>